elemel/fungeoneer/docs/chapters/05/close-at-hand.md

 ---

-You get 4 from A.
+You set A to 4.

 #[]##[85bBab6a2A0=#[
 [1=4@6cCA]<58c]#[8:2